aptos-labs/aptos-indexer-processors/README.md

 mainnet: 34.30.218.153:50051

 ## Request
  - When making a request to the indexer, setting the transaction version `starting_version` is required.
 In the example code, we use `starting_version=10000`.
-You can update this with `starting_version=0` to start from genesis or the last transaction that you have successfully indexed.
+You can update this with `starting_version=0` to start from genesis or the next transaction version you want to index.
+## Response
+- The response is guaranteed to return a stream of sequential transactions.
+Keep track of the latest transaction version your indexer has already processed, so you can easily restart your indexer and continue from the latest transaction version by setting `starting_version`.

 # Quickstart
 ## Python